Dan Spivey: Championship Wrestling from Florida (1983–1984)

-Jim Crockett Promotions (1984–1985)
+Jim Crockett Promotions / Central States Wrestling (1984–1985)

 In 1984, Rhodes moved from Championship Wrestling from Florida to the Charlotte, North Carolina–based Jim Crockett Promotions, bringing Spivey and Hall with him.
 Initially, American Starship worked only sporadically.
 At first, they were booked so sparingly that the two were given a job for the Charlotte Orioles (which Jim Crockett owned at the time) as part of the ground crew.
 When the two men did get into the ring it was with little success.
-The highlight of their stay in Jim Crockett Promotions was being defeated by Arn and Ole Anderson when the rookies challenged for the NWA National Tag Team Championship.
+The highlight of their stay in Jim Crockett Promotions was being defeated by Arn Anderson and Ole Anderson when the rookies challenged for the NWA National Tag Team Championship.

-After working in MACW the duo joined Bob Geigel's NWA Central States territory based in Kansas City in 1985.
+In March 1985, American Starship joined Bob Geigel's Central States Wrestling promotion based in Kansas City, Missouri.
 The duo had a shot at the NWA Central States Tag Team Champions Marty Jannetty and "Bulldog" Bob Brown but did not manage to win the titles.
-Spivey's stay in the Central States territory was short-lived, according to Scott Hall Spivey did not like Kansas City.
-Spivey returned to the Carolinas where he worked as "American Starship" Eagle.
+Spivey's stay in the Central States territory was short-lived; according to Scott Hall, Spivey did not like Kansas City.

+In June 1985, Spivey returned to Jim Crockett Promotions where he worked as "American Starship Eagle".
+He wrestled there until October 1985.